sanjayragavendra19/Qwipo_Algo-Rhythm/README.md

-# Qwipo_Algo_Rhythm – Personalized Product Recommendation System for Retailers
+# Qwipo_Algo-Rhythm – Personalized Product Recommendation System for Retailers

 AI-driven system that enhances the retailer experience on B2B platforms by providing *personalized product recommendations, **demand forecasts, and **vendor insights* based on real and synthetic sales data.